mattheson/tempo/crates/tempo_provider/README.md

   - `Map`: nested map
   - `Data`: bytes

+Both the object store and key-value store are immutable, but there's a good chance this might change in the future.

 Providers provide access to sessions, and must handle:
 - updating Tempo's SQLite database
 - peristance/retrieval of objects/values